innovativeC/Smarter-Mobility-Data-Challenge/README.md

 - There are 3 code files that are present in this repo -<br>
 -- forecasting_evPlugs.ipynb - Consists of all the code and can be used to view the graphs & output in a jupyter notebook<br>
 -- forecasting_evPlugs.py - Consists of all the code and can be used as a script to be run without the view of graphs & output, run it on command line via python3 forecasting_evPlugs.py<br>
--- main.py - Used to run the code present in forecasting_evPlugs.py
+-- holiday_dates.csv - CSV file consisting of dates when there was a holiday, according to the timeframe of the data given